Skip to main content

 This lesson was written by Benjamin Thernstrom, a high school senior in Arlington, Virginia, and PBS NewsHour Classroom intern, with editing by Luke Gerwe.
 Republished with permission from PBS NewsHour Classroom.

-Teaching the Election Process: Lesson Plans and Resources
+2024 Election Lesson Plans and Resources

 Subscribe to Our Newsletter